1 Chronicles 11

 Notes

-Verse 10 provides a theological framing absent from the Samuel parallel.
-The mighty men did not merely serve David -- they הַמִּתְחַזְּקִים ("strengthened themselves") with him in his kingdom.
-The Hithpael form of the verb suggests mutual strengthening: they empowered David's rule even as they were empowered by it.
-And this was all "according to the word of the LORD" -- the Chronicler's characteristic reminder that David's kingdom is a divine project.
+Verse 10 gives the list a theological frame absent from the Samuel parallel.
+These mighty men did not merely serve David; they הַמִּתְחַזְּקִים, "strengthened themselves" with him in his kingdom.
+The Hithpael form suggests shared commitment and mutual strengthening.
+Their loyalty helped establish David's rule, and that rule advanced "according to the word of the LORD."
+As often in Chronicles, political history is presented as the unfolding of divine purpose.

-The Hebrew text of v.
-11 contains a well-known textual difficulty.
-The consonantal text reads "the thirty" but the marginal correction (Qere) reads הַשָּׁלִישִׁים ("the officers/captains").
+Verse 11 contains a textual difficulty.
+The consonantal text reads "the thirty," while the marginal correction (Qere) reads הַשָּׁלִישִׁים, "the officers" or "captains."
 The parallel in 2 Samuel 23:8 reads "the Three."
-The number of Jashobeam's victims also differs: Chronicles says three hundred, while Samuel says eight hundred.
-Such numerical variations are common between parallel accounts in Samuel-Kings and Chronicles and may reflect different manuscript traditions.
+The number of Jashobeam's victims also differs: Chronicles gives three hundred, while Samuel gives eight hundred.
+Variations of this sort are common in parallel texts and likely reflect differing manuscript traditions.

-The name Pas-dammim (v.
-13) -- פַּס דַּמִּים -- means "boundary of blood" or "edge of bloodshed."
-This may be the same location as Ephes-dammim in 1 Samuel 17:1, where David fought Goliath.
-If so, the Chronicler may be intentionally linking Eleazar's battle to David's own earlier triumph at the same site.
+Pas-dammim (v.
+13), פַּס דַּמִּים, means something like "boundary of blood" or "edge of bloodshed."
+It may be the same place as Ephes-dammim in 1 Samuel 17:1, where David faced Goliath.
+If so, the setting links Eleazar's stand with David's earlier victory.

 Abishai and Benaiah (vv.
 20-25)